Frehley's Comet: History

 Frehley put his solo career on hold to rejoin Kiss in 1996.
 He has since resumed his solo career with Richie Scarlet back in his touring band.
 After touring Australia together with Gene Simmons and his solo band in 2018, Frehley fired his entire solo band including Scarlet with whom he had played on and off since 1984 and replaced them with Simmons's backing band.

+In 2014, Regan and Howarth reunited in the band Four By Fate.
 The band played various one-off reunion shows in 2017 and 2018 with Frehley, Tod Howarth, John Regan, and Anton Fig together.